dwightjack/yuzu/docs/packages/yuzu/README.md

 // logs: `current: 1, (was 0)`
 ```

 To track every change to the state, attach a listener to the special `change:*` event.
-The event handler will receive as arguments the new state as well as the previous one.
+The event handler will receive the new state as well as the previous one as arguments.

 ```js
 this.on('change:*', (state, prevState) => {